symfony/symfony-docs/cookbook/security/api_key_authentication.rst

             return $token instanceof PreAuthenticatedToken && $token->getProviderKey() === $providerKey;
         }
     }

+.. versionadded:: 2.8
+    The ``CustomUserMessageAuthenticationException`` class is new in Symfony 2.8 and helps you return custom authentication messages.
+In 2.7 or earlier, throw an ``AuthenticationException`` or any sub-class (you can still do this in 2.8).

 Once you've :ref:`configured <cookbook-security-api-key-config>` everything, you'll be able to authenticate by adding an apikey parameter to the query